 However, working abroad is a huge benefit that comes with even bigger tax concerns.
-This guide answers common questions around taxation abroad, as well as how to stay compliant with local tax rules and regulation, as well as your remote work policy guidelines.
+This guide answers common questions about taxation abroad, as well as how to stay compliant with local tax rules and regulations, as well as your remote work policy guidelines.

 Traveling to another country and working for an extended amount of time seems like a simple process, but it requires some planning and almost always a visa.